 Other than purchasing an ETF, you can also consider picking individual stocks tied to businesses in the gold mining industry.

 Stocks in the gold mining industry are companies that extract the yellow metal from their mines.
 Examples of such stocks include Newmont Corporation and Barrick Gold Corporation.
 Newmont Corporation is the world’s leading gold company that actively operates mines in nine countries.
 It is also the only gold producer listed in the S&P 500 Index.
 However, with the recent slide in gold prices, Newmont’s stock prices have also plunged more than 20% in the last three months of 2021.

-The best part about purchasing gold-related stocks is that you can make intraday trades, much like purchasing an ETF or other types of stocks in the market.
+Purchasing gold-related stocks allows you to make intraday trades, much like purchasing an ETF or other types of stocks in the market.
 Investors that prefer to invest for dividends can also consider gold stocks instead of physical gold.

 |Highly liquid, can be bought and sold on the stock market||Subject to market volatility|